Zum Inhalt

 Apple Neural Engine

-Accelerated detection using the Apple Neural Engine is not yet supported.
-Detection on Apple silicon chips is currently performed using CPU only.
+Accelerated detection using the Apple Neural Engine is now supported.
+Detection on Apple silicon chips can utilize the Neural Engine for improved performance.

 Software prerequisites